How to see the Great Barrier Reef without getting wet

 Even newbies can get in on the sailing action, since the Whitsundays is the only place in the world you can charter a yacht without a licence.
 You’ll just need to pack common sense and enough attention to sit through a sailing one-on-one lesson before you set sail.

 Chopper to an isolated coral cay

-Take to the skies with GBR Helicopters from Cairns for aerial views of the reef, before landing on a remote coral cay with nothing around you but the ocean and a pimped out picnic.
+Take to the skies with a helicopter ride over the Great Barrier Reef.
+Departing from Cairns and Port Douglas, experience aerial views of the reef with GBR Helicopters, before landing on a remote coral cay with nothing around you but the ocean and a tropical picnic.

-Further south, Havannah Island is yours for the day, provided you can charter Nautilus Aviation to get you there from Townsville.
-Pssst – for more epic helicopter experiences where that came from, you might like this post.
+Further south, Havannah Island is yours for the day when you charter a chopper with Nautilus Aviation from Townsville.

 Go on, submerge yourself